satakagi/sameConditionFlatFrame/README.md

 ### Experimental result
 #### Reference image 1 (Without flat frame)
-This is a live stacked picture by SharpCap without using flat.
+This is a live stacked image by SharpCap without using flat.
 Since guiding is not done, the cool pixel stretches and it is diagonally striped.
 The image is quite stretched so that noise emerges.
+##### conditions
+* Exposure time/frame: 10 sec
+* 180 frames stacked (Total 30minutes)
+* Imager: ASI1800MM-C (-10 degree celsius)
+* Gain: 600 (Maximum)

 #### Reference image 2 (A normal flat frame was applied)
-This is a live stack image using a normal flat frame made in a bright environment with short exposure and low gain.
+This is a live stacked image using a normal flat frame made in a bright environment with short exposure and low gain.
 All other conditions are the same as above.
 Although it is a little weak, stripes appear in the horizontal direction.
 The direction of the stripe is different because the direction of the tracking deviation changed.

 #### Image applying "Same Condition Flat Frame"
+This is a live stacked image using the "Same Condition Flat Frame".
+All other conditions are the same as above.
 How about that.
 I think that the striped pattern has become almost invisible.